magic-city-code/fsh-webapi-source-generator/README.md

 # fsh-webapi-source-generator
-Source Generator for Full Stack Hero Web API.
+Source Generator for Full Stack Hero Web API v0.0.5-rc.

 This was put together fast, but it has proved to work.
 This project is nowhere near complete or fully functional, but it works.
 It's good enough for me to start further exploring Full Stack Hero web API boilerplate.